 Tax Audit Help & Tips

-If the IRS determines that you made a mistake, you’ll owe – but if you find out there were deductions or credits you’re entitled to, the IRS will cut you a check for what they owe you!
-So you’ll want to work alongside the agent and keep your eyes open for any mistakes you might have made in that direction as well.
+If the IRS determines you made a mistake, you’ll likely owe extra taxes.
+However, if you discover further deductions or credits you’re entitled to, the IRS will cut you a check for what it owes you.